Optimal Source Codes for Timely Updates: Introduction

 This formulation is apt for the timely update problem where the transmitter need not send each update and strives only to reduce the average age of the information at the receiver.

-\newer{Using a simple extension of the classical renewal reward theorem}, we derive a closed form formula for the asymptotic average age attained by a prefix-free code.
+Using a simple extension of the renewal reward theorem, we derive a closed form formula for the asymptotic average age attained by a prefix-free code.
 Interestingly, this formula is a rational function of the first and the second moment of the random codeword length.
 Our main technical contribution in this paper is a variational formula for the second moment of random variables that enables an algorithm for finding the code that attains the minimum asymptotic average age up to a constant gap.
 The variational formula is of independent interest and may be useful in other settings where such cost functions arise; we point-out one such setting in Section~\ref{s:extensions}.
-In fact, our prescribed prefix-free code is a Shannon code\footnote{\newer{A Shannon code for $P$ is a prefix-free code that assigns lengths $\ell_S(x) = \lceil -\log P(x)\rceil$ to a symbol $x$ ($cf.$~\cite{CovTho06}).}} for a tilted version of the original pmf, which can be computed by solving an optimization problem entailing entropy maximization.
+In fact, our prescribed prefix-free code is a Shannon code\footnote{A Shannon code for $P$ is a prefix-free code that assigns lengths $\ell_S(x) = \lceil -\log P(x)\rceil$ to a symbol $x$ ($cf.$~\cite{CovTho06}).} for a tilted version of the original pmf.
+See \eqref{e:tilted_distribution} below for the \newer{description} of the tilted version; it can be computed by solving an optimization problem entailing entropy maximization.

-The aforementioned formula for average age implies an $O(\log |\X|)$ upper bound on the minimum average age, attained by a fixed length code.
+The formula for average age that we derive yields an $O(\log |\X|)$ upper bound on the minimum average age, attained by a fixed length code.
 We show that the same upper bound of $O(\log|\X|)$ holds for the average age of a Shannon code for the original distribution as well.
-However, we exhibit an example where Shannon codes for the original distribution have $\Omega(\log|\X|)$ age, while our proposed scheme yields an average age of $O(\sqrt{\log |\X|})$.
+However, we exhibit an example where Shannon codes for the original distribution have $\Omega(\log|\X|)$ age, while our aforementioned proposed code yields an average age of $O(\sqrt{\log |\X|})$.

 The problem of designing update codes with low average age is related to real-time source coding ($cf.$~\cite{Mahajan}) where we seek to transmit a stream of data under strict delay bounds.
 A related formulation has emerged in the control over communication network literature ($cf.$~\cite{TatikondaMitter04}) where an observation is quantized and sent to an estimator/controller to enable control.
 Here, too, the requirement is that of communication under bounded delay.